This section provides a high level overview of pygeoapi standards support.

 ?f=json pygeoapi convention, or the content

-negotiation as provided by the standard; include a header
+negotiation as provided by the standard; include an HTTP header

 1 2 3 4 5